rentpost/forte-payments-php/README.md

 ### Contributing

 New contributors to this project are welcome.
-If you are interested in contributing please send a courtesy email to jacob@rentpost.com
+If you are interested in contributing please send a courtesy email to dev@rentpost.com

 There are someone automated tests written for this library but due to various reasons they have not been included in this repository yet.

 ### License

-This bundle is under MIT license
+This library is released under the MIT license.